CulturesSupports/Culture.Support/Readme.md

 - a return to invest will never be same as invested
 - a investment claim is not the same as company original
 - a corrupt investment scheme is not the same as holding original stocks
+- a deprivated fake claim is not the same as be impressed
+- a preassure tactic is not the same as honor full friendship

 im here to code own pro daytime repository work
 -----------